The Case Against Using the 25th Amendment to Get Rid of Trump

 This is not to agree with those who say that using Section 4 would constitute a coup d’état.
 A Section 4 action would be very hard to pull off against an unwilling president, requiring not just the support of the vice-president and Cabinet, but also two-thirds majorities in the House and Senate.
 That assortment of decision-makers would not reach such a consensus blithely.
 If they did vote to displace the president, the decision would be both legally and politically legitimate.

 A possibility of legitimacy is one thing; actually being prudent is quite another.
 Section 4 advocates ignore the many ways in which Section 4 would be ineffective, and potentially dangerous, even if their worst fears about Trump are true.
-Their case for Section 4 is rooted in facts — concern about the damage they see Trump wreaking — and a desire to do something, anything, to stop him.
+Their case for Section 4 is rooted in facts — concern about the havoc they see Trump wreaking — and a desire to do something, anything, to stop him.
 But this overlooks key features of the actual law and constitutional structure of presidential disability.

 The Section 4 process has three steps.
 First, the vice-president and a majority of the Cabinet declare the president “unable.”
 (Congress can designate an alternative to the Cabinet to make this call, but it has never done so.)
 Second, whenever the president declares that “no inability exists,” the vice-president and Cabinet have four days to disagree.
 If they do not reassert that the president is disabled, the president retakes power at the end of the four days.
 If they do disagree, though, the vice-president stays in control and the third step occurs: Congress convenes and resolves the disagreement on a strict timeline.
 Only if two-thirds majorities in both the House and Senate vote to displace the president does the vice-president continue to act as president.
 The president is not removed; he can keep reasserting his ability, forcing new votes.